Ishvara: Etymology

-As a concept, Ishvara in ancient and medieval Sanskrit texts variously means God, Supreme Being, Supreme Self, Lord Shiva, a king or a ruler, a husband, the god of love, one of the Rudras and the number 'eleven'.
+As a concept, Ishvara in ancient and medieval Sanskrit texts variously means a ruler or king, a husband, God, Supreme Being, Supreme Self, Shiva, the god of love, one of the Rudras and the number 'eleven'.

 The word Īśvara does not appear in Rigveda.
-However, the verb īś- does appear in Rig veda, where the context suggests that the meaning of it is "capable of, able to".
+However, the verb īś- does appear in Rigveda, where the context suggests that the meaning of it is "capable of, able to".
 It is absent in Samaveda, is rare in Atharvaveda, but it appears in Samhitas of Yajurveda.
 The contextual meaning, however as the ancient Indian grammarian Pāṇini explains, is neither god nor supreme being.

 The word Ishvara appears in numerous ancient Dharmasutras.
-However, Patrick Olivelle states that there Ishvara does not mean God, but means Vedas.
-Deshpande states that Ishvara in Dharmasutras could alternatively mean king, with the context literally asserting that the Dharmasutras are as important as Ishvara (the king) on matters of public importance".
+However, there Ishvara does not mean God, but means Vedas.
+Ishvara in Dharmasutras could alternatively mean king, with the context literally asserting that the Dharmasutras are as important as Ishvara (the king) on matters of public importance".